A Complete Indiana Dunes Park Guide for National Park Travelers

 Indiana Dunes National Park

-Indiana Dunes State and National Parks are located on the Southern end of Lake Michigan, just to the East of the city of Chicago, Illinois.
-It sits just inside the state of Indiana to the East of the city of Gary and the west of Michigan City.
+Indiana Dunes State and National Parks are located on the Southern end of Lake Michigan, just east of the city of Chicago, Illinois.
+It sits just inside the state of Indiana, to the East of the city of Gary and to the west of Michigan City.
 Because of its close proximity to the city of Chicago, Indiana Dunes is a great side trip to take on any visit to the Windy City to get away from the hustle and bustle of downtown.

 Indiana Dunes Regional Map